interactionresearchstudio/pi_recorder_shout/README.md

-# PI Recorder Chop (working title)
+# PI Recorder Shout (working title)

-Intended to allow users to take audio recordings of an area of interest, without compromising privacy of the recordees or the fidelity of recordings.
+Intended to allow users to take audio field recordings of an area of interest.

-The application takes sound recordings, then reorders 'chunks' of samples into a random sequence so the nature of conversations are kept private, whilst keeping the high fidelity of recording.
+The application takes sound recordings when the sound levels go over an certain threshold.
+These are then created into separate audio files for the user to listen back to.